ChristineEC/be-a-dear-volunteer/README.md

 For the view code for the beneficiary details page, which includes a form for signing up for slots, I have borrowed heavily from the Codestar walkthrough project, although it has been adapted to my purposes.
 The pagination code on index.html is also heavily based on the Codestar project.

+Favicon: The favicon was obtained from flaticon.com at <a href="https://www.flaticon.com/free-icons/volunteerism" title="volunteerism icons">Volunteerism icons created by gravisio - Flaticon</a>